NathanAW24/oss-data-analyst-vercel/README.md

 - "What is the total revenue for Active accounts?"
 - "How many people work in Engineering?"

-## Using with Production Databases
+## Using with PostgreSQL

-The default setup uses SQLite for demonstration.
-To use with Snowflake or other databases:
+- SQL generation renders PostgreSQL syntax (filter aggregates, standard JOINs).

-1. Update `src/lib/oss-data-analyst-agent-advanced.ts` to import from `./tools/execute` instead of `./tools/execute-sqlite`
+- The agent uses Postgres execution tools in `src/lib/tools/execute-postgres.ts`.
-2. Configure your database credentials in `.env.local`
+- Configure Postgres credentials in `.env.local` (URL or host/port/user/password).
-3. Update the semantic catalog in `src/lib/semantic/` with your schema definitions
+- Ensure `src/semantic/` entities match your Postgres tables and schemas.

 ## Troubleshooting

-**Database Not Found**
+**Database Connectivity**
-- Run `pnpm initDatabase` to create and seed the database
+- Verify Postgres env vars are set (`POSTGRES_URL` or host/port/user/password).
-- Check that `data/oss-data-analyst.db` exists
+- Confirm your user has SELECT on the tables referenced in `src/semantic/`.

 **AI Gateway API Errors**
 - Verify your API key is valid in `.env.local`